Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Numerical examples

 \section{Numerical examples}

 The proposed ADMM-SVGD framework is validated on two classes of problems.
 First, we consider conditional inference on the Rosenbrock distribution as a stylized example that demonstrates the method's ability to perform Bayesian inference under nonlinear constraints.
-Second, we apply the method to full waveform inversion, where the wave equation constraint is enforced through the dual-space formulation.
+Second, we apply the method to FWI, where the wave equation constraint is enforced through the dual-space formulation.
 For the FWI experiments, we present results on a Gaussian anomaly model and on the Marmousi~II model, progressively increasing the complexity of the subsurface structure.
+All FWI computations are performed on a dual Intel Xeon Platinum 8176 system---56 cores operating at 2.10~GHz---with the per-particle updates distributed across 30 workers.
+Code to partially reproduce these results is available at \url{https://github.com/luqigroup/SVGDADMMSampler.jl}.